infracourse/web/content/info.md

 * **60%**: Assignments
   - Each of the four assignments will count for 15% of your final course grade.
   - To pass the class, you must make a reasonable attempt to complete all assignments.
-* **30%**: Final Project
+* **40%**: Final Project
   - More details to come.

-* **10%**: Attendance and Participation
-  - Based on your attendance at course sessions with invited guest speakers.
-Regular class sessions won't count towards your participation grade.
+Attendance at at course sessions with invited guest speakers is mandatory.
+For students taking the class for a letter grade, each unexcused absence will reduce your course grade by a full letter grade.
+Students who are taking the class on a CR/NC basis may miss up to two guest speaker sessions without penalty; please try to inform us beforehand if you need to miss a session.

 ## Honor Code